 Trust your solution provider.
 So when merchants are hiring an ecommerce provider, they shouldn’t just hire a company.
 They should hire a partner.
 They should have in mind that before this specific job, solution provider built dozens if not hundreds of online stores, and they know best practices.

 Solution provider also knows the technology side, and what particular set of technologies is good for the client.
-Usually when the client doesn’t listen to the solution provider, the results aren’t the best.
+Usually, when the client doesn’t listen to the solution provider, the results aren’t the best.
 If the client doesn’t trust the solution provider, he should find a new one because there is no success in this story.
 So there should be a huge synergy between the client and the solution provider.
 The client knows his clients better than the solution provider, and he should focus on that area.

 Change your perspective.
 This is mostly related to the companies who already have an offline business and they want to go online.
-In this type of scenarios we see that they often observe the customers the same way they do offline.
+In this type of scenario we see that they often observe the customers the same way they do offline.
 However online customers do not behave the same way offline do.
 This is the reason why so many merchants need to change their perspective.
 The content and the message have to be changed and delivered differently.

 There are just different ways the client browses and purchases online.
 The advantage here is you are not limited to your local environment, and clients can purchase your goods from literally around the world.
 Therefore, you need to have a prepared strategy.